Cotrox/WordPressPlugins/WP Plugin/ChatSupport/README.txt

 License: GPL v2 or Later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add a new and Fluent WhatsApp Support Button to your WordPress Website.
+Add a new and Fluent WhatsApp Chat Support Button to your WordPress Website.

 == Description ==
-Add a new and Fluent WhatsApp Support Button to your WordPress Website.
+Add a new and Fluent WhatsApp Chat Support Button to your WordPress Website.

 == Installation ==
 Find our Plugin on WordPress and just press the Install button to let WordPress install it for you on your Website.
 Then press 'Activate' to switch it on.